 When installed: The video of the mothers and children projected onto draping cloth invites the viewer to immerse themselves in the experience of play.
 Accompanied by Diana's music; emotional sound, visuals, and touch echo the innocence and beauty of mother and child.

-As a parentless parent, I often question my own parenting.
+As a parentless parent, I often question my parenting.
 Society offers a plethora of advice in various forms on how to parent, and with mine no longer around to seek the simplest advice from, I have sought views from other Mothers.

-11 Mothers.
-11 Journals explores honest reflections of women, through personal journals and documentary photography; capturing individual happiness, sadness, despair, uncertainty, the ‘mundane’, and more.
+M is for Mothers explores honest reflections of women, through personal journals and documentary photography; capturing individual happiness, sadness, despair, uncertainty, the ‘mundane’, and more.

 I have had the privilege to share some very intimate and personal moments with the Mothers: I have worked with Emily since the beginning of her first pregnancy and photographed her second baby at just two hours old.
 I immediately identified with the scene at the maternity ward: an overnight bag filled with the items made in preparation, big granny pants, and enormous sanitary towels.

-Entering the bathroom, I was transported back in time to when I too soaked in the bath after giving birth to our first child — feeling both exhausted and relieved to be cleansed and resting my body.
-A beautiful, and natural, juxtaposition with this peaceful state of mind surrounded by the - seemingly brutal - aftermath of birth: small pools of blood and trails of spotting leading to the bath.
+Entering the bathroom, I was transported back in time to when I too soaked in the bath after giving birth to our first child — feeling exhausted and relieved to be cleansed and resting my body.
+A beautiful, natural, juxtaposition with this peaceful state of mind surrounded by the seemingly brutal aftermath of birth: small pools of blood and trails of spotting leading to the bath.

 We all have some kind of pre-conceived ideas of what parenthood may look like, or how it works — to some, a child having a tantrum can be deemed as naughty behavior, whereas it is merely a part of the child’s cognitive and behavioral development, and perfectly normal.
 My image of Sienna mid-tantrum, for example, is an attempt to share a glimpse of the reality of these significant stages of parenthood - to offer reassurance to both existing parents and parents-to-be.

-A Mothers Gaze encapsulates eleven mothers - who all attended a pregnancy and baby yoga class - through a series of portraits throughout a specific time period.
+A Mothers Gaze encapsulates eleven mothers - who all attended a pregnancy and baby yoga class - through a series of portraits throughout a specific period.
 Each mother is represented in a triptych series holding a particular yoga position: whilst pregnant; with their newborn; and with their child at the age of two.

 At first, you can see the mothers concentrating hard to perfect their yoga pose during pregnancy; holding an air of slight apprehension of the unknown - the homogeneous thoughts of every expectant mother.